pintuwang/MBanks/Readme.txt

 python update_chart.py --write-sample-data sample_data
 ```

-which refreshes the Chart.js dashboard and replaces the CSV fixtures with the
+which refreshes `chart-data.json`, the Chart.js wrapper, and the CSV fixtures
-latest Yahoo Finance data.
-When the run detects changed files, it commits and
+with the latest Yahoo Finance data.
+When the run detects changed files, it
-pushes them back to the default branch using the repository’s built-in
+commits and pushes them back to the default branch using the repository’s
-`GITHUB_TOKEN`.
-The job intentionally omits a fallback directory so any download
+built-in `GITHUB_TOKEN`.
+The job intentionally omits a fallback directory so any
-failure causes the workflow to error out instead of shipping stale data—rerun it
+download failure causes the workflow to error out instead of shipping stale
-once connectivity is restored.
-Ensure the workflow (or the repository-level
+data—rerun it once connectivity is restored.
+Ensure the workflow (or the
-setting) grants the token **write** access to contents—GitHub defaults to
+repository-level setting) grants the token **write** access to contents—GitHub
-read-only tokens, which would cause `git push` to return HTTP 403 even though
+defaults to read-only tokens, which would cause `git push` to return HTTP 403
-the commit step succeeds.
+even though the commit step succeeds.
 Trigger the workflow manually via the “Run workflow” button if you need an
 ad-hoc update outside the scheduled time window.